brunojensen/spring-data-jpa-repository/README.md

 # spring-data-repository

-Specification repository API for complex queries by making use of Repository and Specification patterns
+Specification repository API for complex queries by making use of Repository and Specification patterns.

 Demo:
 https://github.com/brunojensen/spring-data-repository-demo